This page covers our opening times, how to find Maidenhead Heritage Centre and accessibility information.

 Have you ever wondered what it is like to fly a Spitfire?
 The cost below is for instruction & flight time in our Spitfire simulator.

-Although the Centre does not a cafe, the town centre (5 minutes walk) has coffee shops, pubs and restaurants.
+Although the Centre does not have a cafe, the town centre (5 minutes walk) has coffee shops, pubs and restaurants.